USF-HII/usf-hii.github.io/pages/hii-hpc/x2go.md

 must be run on a compute node and not the `hii.rc.usf.edu` head node as this will cause issues with other command-line based users.**

+- `TIP`: Once you establish an interactive compute session, you can run your graphical client in the background so you can run an additional graphical client without having to open another `terminal` and obtaining another interactive compute session.
+The syntax is `<command> &>/dev/null &`, for example `xeyes &>/dev/null &`.

+- `TIP`: You may run more than one `terminal` on the head node but please run the bigger graphical clients on the compute node as detailed below.

 ---

 X2Go software is available [HERE](http://wiki.x2go.org/doku.php)